Ta' Xindi Farmhouse: History

-By the late 18th century the building belonged to Vincenzo Borg, who was famously known by his nickname, Brared.
-In 1798 Malta was invaded by the French led by Napoleon Bonaparte who were on their way to conquer Egypt.
+By the late 18th century the building belonged to Vincenzo Borg, a main insurgent leaders during the French blockade of 1798–1800 and previously a leading cotton merchants in Malta whose sale of products called brared led to his nickname, Brared.
+In 1798, Malta was invaded by the French led by Napoleon Bonaparte who were on their way to conquer Egypt.
 After expelling the Hospitallers from the islands, Napoleon left a garrison of 4000 men in order to keep control of the Maltese archipelago.

 Initially the Maltese had supported the French but having not received what they expected, growing in disappointment and propagated by landlords and the Catholic Church, the Maltese rose up against the French in different battalions around Malta.
 In such context the Ta' Xindi Farmhouse became also known since then as the San Ġwann Headquarters when Vincenzo Borg took the lead for the rising against the French, famously known as the Gharghar rise.
 Vincenzo Labini, the then bishop of Malta, was well informed about the insurgency of the Maltese.
 Alexander Ball initially did not trust Vincenzo Borg in the belief that Borg was after power over the Maltese.

 During the conflict the farmhouse, now an outpost, was secretly used as headquarters while the French soldiers kept control of the fortifications of Malta.
 The building manned more than 550 native Maltese soldiers of mixed capacities.
 The soldiers safeguarded and over the surrounding areas and generally attacked at once with other outposts such as Birkirkara and Mosta.
 On 2 September the Maltese resurgence managed to acquire two 18-pounder cannons that were stored and at times used at the farmhouse.
 The flag of Great Britain was raised for the very first time in Malta in 1799 by Vincenzo Borg himself of which a plaque was inaugurated on the façade of the farmhouse that includes this historic event.

 During the insurgency the farmhouse was also used as an emergency hospital.
 Despite being small, the building had to cater as a hospital for a large number of families which included people who took refuge in the countryside from the fortified cities that were occupied by the French.

 In 1833 Borg was awarded the Order of St. Michael and St. George by the British.
 John Hookham Frere had such a good friendship with, and an appreciation for Vincenzo Borg's role against the French that when Borg died Frere had inscribed by documenting this on Borg's grave at the St Helen's Basilica in Birkirkara.